sarathavasarala/natural-language-imdb/README.md

 ## Features

-- Natural language to SQL conversion using Azure OpenAI GPT-4.1
+- Natural language to SQL conversion using any LLM deployed on Azure OpenAI
 - Web interface for query input and results display
 - Query suggestions and examples
 - Interactive data tables with sorting and filtering